Paleobathymetry

 Note

 Sediment grid points near trenches are excluded by default to avoid deep bathymetry areas near trenches appearing in the reconstructed grids.
 Each trench has an exclusion distance on the subducting plate side (typically 60 kms) and an exlusion distance on the overriding plate side (typically 0 kms).
-And these per-trench distances are all built into pyBacktrack.
 Any sediment grid points within these per-trench distances are excluded.
+These distances are all built into pyBacktrack and vary from trench to trench.
+They were hand tuned for each trench based on their resultant paleobathymetry.
 However this masking near trenches can be removed by specifying --exclude_distances_to_trenches_kms 0 0 (for example, in the paleo bathymetry example above).
+To retain the masking near trenches but remove the built-in hand tuning of distances you can specify --exclude_distances_to_trenches_kms 60 0.
+This will apply a global exclusion distance of 60 kms on the subducting plate side (and no exclusion on the overriding plate side).

 Each grid point has a single lithology, with an initial compacted thickness sampled from the total sediment thickness grid at present day that is progressively decompacted back through geological time.